It’s almost Christmas, and at my house we’ve unpacked the boxes in the attic full of special decorations we only use this time of year.

 In presenting Jesus with such extravagant gifts, the pagan priests not only were showing a heart for God’s truth, they were also making a theological statement.
 They were demonstrating the superiority of Jesus to their old religion.
 I know that’s not the politically correct way of describing the scene, but there’s no other way to understand it.
 Whatever insights and partial truths their old beliefs might have held were fulfilled and transcended by the Christ child.
 The old world of paganism was finished.
 God’s full revelation had arrived.

-Like the wooden feeding trough in which the Christ child lay, the varied ways we celebrate Jesus’ birth provide a conceptual framework in which we can better grasp the true meaning of this blessed season.
+Like the wooden feeding trough in which the Christ child lay, the varied ways we celebrate Jesus’ birth are the framework that helps us grasp the true meaning of the season

 These traditions don’t distract me in the slightest from the real meaning of the season.
 If anything, they help keep it in the forefront of my life.